AsaRadcliffe/Connecting-devices/README.md

 ![image](https://github.com/user-attachments/assets/78b2f233-eb26-4b65-b797-f8723ea2c3c0)

 <p>
-Now that we've connected our switches to each other, we'll conncect our routers to said switches using straight-through cables since routers and switches transmit and recieve data using different pins, and don't need the help of crossover cables to communicate.
+Now that we have connected our switches to each other, we will conncect our routers to said switches using straight-through cables since routers and switches transmit and recieve data using different pins, and don't need the help of crossover cables to communicate.
 Similarly to our switches, we'll want to make sure we have redundant connections to our routers so that there are as few single points of failure as possible.
 </p>
 <br />